mayanksharma3/materials-cli/README.md

 ### Credentials

-Credentials are stored in the OS's keychain and retreived on every call to `materials`.
+Credentials are stored in the OS's keychain and retrieved on every call to `materials`.

 The credentials are never sent to anywhere other than `https://materials.doc.ic.ac.uk` and `https://api-materials.doc.ic.ac.uk`.